ailinzi/xianlinzi/How-to-Check-If-Everything-is-Working-(or-Not).md

 This doc assumes you know how to use the CLI.
 Using the CLI is the best way to troubleshoot (and to do everything Chia too).
 The [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide) and [CLI Commands Reference](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference) have useful info to get you familiar with the CLI.

 ## Where to Find Things
-The file paths for Linux, macOS, and Windows versions of Chia are similar.
+The file structure for Linux, macOS, and Windows versions of Chia are similar.
 ```
 /home/user
 ├─ .chia/